rmichak/ITP150-FA25/HW-Assignment-6.md

-### HW-Assignment-6

-### Problem 1: Use List Comprehension
+### Problem 4: Analyze Login Attempts
-Write a Python program that uses list comprehension to create a list of squares of the numbers from 1 to 10.
-Print the list of squares.
+Write a Python program that initializes a list of login attempt results such as `["success", "fail", "fail", "success", "fail"]`.
+Use list comprehension to create a new list containing only the failed attempts.
+Print the count of failed attempts and the new list.

-### Problem 2: Create and Manipulate a Dictionary
+### Problem 5: Create and Modify a Cyber Threat Dictionary
-Write a Python program that initializes a dictionary with the following key-value pairs: `{"apple": 3, "banana": 5, "orange": 2}`.
-Add a new key-value pair `"grape": 4`, update the value of `"banana"` to `6`, and remove the key `"apple"`.
-Finally, print the dictionary.
+Write a Python program that initializes a dictionary with the following key-value pairs representing threat levels: `{"malware": 3, "phishing": 4, "ransomware": 5}`.
+Add a new key-value pair `"ddos": 2`, update the value of `"phishing"` to `5`, and remove the key `"malware"`.
+Finally, print the updated dictionary.